| What is Gum Disease?According to the American Dental Association,

 Sources: National Institute

-of Dental & Craniofacial Research
+of Dental & Craniofacial Researchand American Heart Association

-Is There a Cure?
+Is There a Cure?Gum Treatment

 can effectively be used to treat and control even advanced